Utopiah/exokit-web-url-sender/README.md

 This simple tool is to be managed by the workshop lead, not participants.
 Participants only have to connect to the webpage to get their content loaded on the connected ML1.

-1. install mldb.exe from Magic Leap
+1. install mldb.exe from Magic Leap (note that the SDK is optional)
 1. clone this repository
 1. `npm install`
 1. edit `index.js` to fix your `mldb.exe` path